 Remember, this warning label is more about preventing too much fluoride ingestion.
 Fluoride toothpaste for toddlers is safe if used in moderation like every other toothpaste.

-Is Fluoride Toothpaste Safe for Toddlers?
+Is Fluoride Toothpaste for Toddlers: Is It safe?
 Is It necessary?

 - Always supervise brushing.